Manage Azure file share backups

 Screenshot showing all Backup policies in vault.

-2. To view policies specific to an Azure file share, select Azure Files (Azure Storage) as the datasource type.
+2. To view policies specific to an Azure File share, select Azure Files (Azure Storage) as the datasource type.

-Click the policy you want to update.
+Select the policy you want to update.

 Stop protection on a file share

-There are two ways to stop protecting Azure file shares:
+There are two ways to stop protecting Azure File shares:

 • Stop all future backup jobs, and delete all recovery points.